phoenix-rtos/phoenix-rtos-doc/coding.md

 >
     /* comment */

 All comments should be brief and placed only in essential parts of the code.
 Comments are not the place to copy parts of the specifications.
-Nor are they the place to express programmers novel writing skills.
+Nor are they the place to express programmer's novel writing skills.

 The use of any kind of documentation generator (e.g. doxygen) is strictly forbidden.